Get us in your inbox

 Advertising

-Browse vintage and modern designs at antique specialist Sara Hughes, where you can also take a workshop on how to upcycle charity-shop finds.
-If threads are more your thing, make a beeline for the dapper menswear in Hewett's.
+Browse vintage and modern designs at Mooch Boutique and Sahara Boutique, and if threads are more your thing, make a beeline for the dapper menswear in Hewett's

 Advertising

-The Hand & Flowers, the first pub ever to receive two Michelin stars also has beds where you can lay your head.
+The Hand & Flowers, the only pub in the UK with two Michelin stars, also has beds where you can lay your head.
 In keeping with the amazing food, the nearby cottages are no ordinary B&Bs.
 Rooms come with antique furniture, four-poster beds, enormous copper baths, and even hot tubs.
 Book a suite in Flower Cottage to make sure you’re close to the main attraction and prepare to be spoilt rotten.
 With afternoon tea on arrival, a malted-milk nightcap left waiting for you while you’re at dinner or the king of fry-ups the morning after, you won’t be in a rush to return to real life.
-From £240 a night.

 Recommended